jenschlot/IBM-Bluemix-DevOps-Documentation/docs/Projects/createproject.md

 Now, this is where it starts to get interesting!
 If you go back to JazzHub and check the auto-deployment page, you'll see the results of your commit and a message about a missing manifest file.
 So lets go and check that out at [push changes automatically from the JazzHub auto-deployment page](../Deploy/pushfromjh).

-***
-## Create a JazzHub project and add code with Eclipse

-* Create an application manifest
-* Connect RTC with the Git repo hosted at JazzHub

-* Next steps
-* Update the app Make a change and push it Accept a teammate's change
-* Connect to BlueMix using the Cloud Foundry plug-in
-* Push the app to BlueMix

-***
-## Create a JazzHub project and add code with the JazzHub editor

-* Create an application manifest
-* Update the app

-* Next steps:
-* Push the app to BlueMix from the JazzHub editor
-* Push the app to BlueMix from the JazzHub auto-deployment page